Zubair70/ApartmentRentalSystem/README.md

 Operations of the program:

-in main method create residential area with at least 10 rooms of different types and sizes, and at least 5 people with pre-assigned rentals and items placed in parking spaces.
+in main method create residential area with at least 10 rooms of different model.types and sizes, and at least 5 people with pre-assigned rentals and items placed in parking spaces.

 after starting the program, the user should be able to invoke all the functionalities listed in the project via the command console.